 Finding that free-ranging tortoises can be infected by TeHV and mycoplasma in Europe, although worrying, is not fully surprising.
 Negative SN tests for TeHV despite PCR positive tests suggest possible reactivation or recent contact with the pathogen that has not yet triggered immunity.
 Herpesvirus is a virus with a low environmental persistence capacity; transmission requires direct physical contact between tortoises (Marschang 2019).
 Numerous assessments performed in captive tortoises maintained in cages or in outdoor enclosures (inaccurately categorized as “wild” or “free-living” individuals by various authors, leading to misleading conclusions) showed that many individuals belonging to different lineages were infected by various pathogens involved in URTD.
 For example, herpesvirus was detected by PCR in 16.3% of individuals from different tortoise species maintained in captivity in Belgium; a country voided of native chelonian however (Martel et al., 2009).
-Kolesnik et al. (2017) tested by PCR 1,015 captive tortoises and terrapins originating from different continents and kept captive (e.g. in cage, enclosure, park, garden) in different European countries; more than 42.1% were infected by mycoplasma and 8.0% were infected by herpesviruses.
-In Turkey, among 272 spur-thighed tortoises caught in the wild and kept in captivity (sometimes during years) to supply a breeding program designed to reinforce native populations, seroprevalences (SN test) were as follow: 37% positive for herpesvirus serotype-I, 5.5% for serotype-II, and 5.2% 5.2 % for picorna-like ‘X’ virus and 4.9% for reovirus (X and reovirus) (Marschang and Schneider, 2007).
+Kolesnik et al. (2017) tested by PCR 1,015 captive tortoises and terrapins originating from different continents and kept captive (e.g. in cage, enclosure, park, garden) in different European countries; 42.1% were infected by mycoplasma and 8.0% were infected by herpesviruses.
+In Turkey, among 272 spur-thighed tortoises caught in the wild and kept in captivity (sometimes during years) to supply a breeding program designed to reinforce native populations, seroprevalences (SN test) were as follow: 37% positive for herpesvirus serotype-I, 5.5% for serotype-II, and 5.2% for picorna-like ‘X’ virus and 4.9% for reovirus (Marschang and Schneider, 2007).
 Broadly similar PCR result of 36.7% was obtained with mycoplasma (Lecis et al., 2011).
-More generally, high infection prevalence for a wide range of pathogens has been observed in captive chelonians, notably in individuals intercepted during illegal trade (Brianti et al., 2010).

 Herpesvirus infections have been documented more than 40 years ago in American and in European chelonians (Origgi, 2012).
 However, previous assessments performed two decades ago in tortoises actually sampled in the field in France and Morocco (Testudo hermanni, T. graeca) failed to detect herpesvirus (Mathes et al., 2001).
-A situation that contrasts with well-documented infections in free-ranging chelonians in North America (Jacobson, 1994; Berish et al., 2000; Jacobson et al., 2012; Kane et al., 2017; Weitzman et al., 2017; Lindemann et al., 2019; Orton et al., 2020).
+A situation that contrasts with well-documented infections in free-ranging chelonians in North America (Berish et al., 2000; Jacobson et al., 2012; Kane et al., 2017; Weitzman et al., 2017; Lindemann et al., 2019; Orton et al., 2020).

 Further studies are needed to determine to what extent the presence of URTD pathogens results from recent transmissions from pet to wild tortoises in Europe, versus insufficient investigations in natural settings.
 Unfortunately, monitoring infection prevalence and severity is difficult in the field.
 Underestimations are likely because infected animals that may die are quickly removed prior to sampling.
 Further, weakened sick tortoises may well remain concealed and may not be easily detected in the field.

 Infection risks and diseases